Judge strikes down California law restricting federal land sales

 The federal government owns about 46 million acres in the state, or 46 percent of California’s total acreage, according to the Congressional Research Service.

-California is one of many Democratic-controlled or -leaning states that have passed laws to counteract policies endorsed by President Donald Trump, a Republican, and his administration.
+California is one of many Democratic-controlled or Democratic-leaning states that have passed laws to counteract policies endorsed by President Donald Trump, a Republican, and his administration.

 Shubb, however, said Senate Bill 50 illegally impeded the federal government’s ability to manage its land through such agencies as the National Park Service, National Forest Service, U.S. Fish and Wildlife Service and Bureau of Land Management.